-The table below shows the determination of the Member contribution rates based on 50 percent of the Total Normal Cost for each respective plan on June 30, 2014.
+The table below shows the determination of the Member contribution rates based on 50 percent of the Total Normal Cost for each respective plan on June 30, 2015.

 Assembly Bill (AB) 340 created PEPRA that implemented new benefit formulas and a final compensation period as well as new contribution requirements for new employees.
 In accordance with Section Code 7522.30(b), "new members ... shall have an initial contribution rate of at least 50 percent of the normal cost rate."
 The normal cost for the plan is dependent on the benefit levels, actuarial assumptions and demographics of the plan particularly the entry age into the plan.
-The PEPRA total normal cost for your plan is calculated assuming the entire active population, including classic members, were subject to the adopted PEPRA formula and applicable compensation limits.
-Should the total normal cost of your plan change by one percent or more from the original total normal cost established for your plan this change in normal cost shall be equally shared between employer and member.
+The PEPRA total normal cost for the plan is calculated assuming the entire active population, including classic members, is subject to the adopted PEPRA formula and applicable compensation limits.
+Should the total normal cost of the plan change by one percent or more from the base total normal cost established for the plan, the new member rate shall be 50% of the new normal cost rounded up to the next highest quarter percent.

-Basis for ( Current Rate Rates Effective July 1, 2016 Rate Plan Identifier Plan Total Normal Cost Member Rate Total Normal Cost Change Change Needed Member Rate 25588 Safety Police PEPRA 25.300% 12.750% 23.163% 2.137% Yes 11.500%
+Basis for (Current Rate Rates Effective July 1, 2017 Rate Plan Identifier Plan Total Normal Cost Member Rate Total Normal Cost Change Change Needed Member Rate 25588 Safety Police PEPRA 23.163% 11.500% 22.504% (0.659%) No 11.500%